dekoza/mtgpl/docs/_sources/5DN.rst.txt

    Trample

    At the beginning of your upkeep, you may pay 2 life.
-If you do, search your library for a card, then shuffle your library and put that card on top of it.
+If you do, search your library for a card, then shuffle and put that card on top.

 :mtgtip:`Cackling Imp<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/4/641080d8-1b2e-4990-a114-04bea9a5adce.jpg?1562877403|https://scryfall.com/card/5dn/44/cackling-imp?utm_source=api>`